sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 Also at 3rd level, you learn how to craft ammunition for the job at hand.
 At the end of each short rest, you can craft a number of augmented arrows equal to twice your proficiency bonus, each costing 1sp of materials and an equal amount of ammunition.
 When you craft each augmented arrow, choose bludgeoning, piercing, or slashing damage.
 On a successful hit, the ammunition deals the usual amount of damage, but of the chosen type.

-Additionally, you can use a bonus action to affix an item of Tiny size that weighs 3 pounds or less and can be used as an improvised weapon (such as an acid vial, alchemistís fire, or unstable arcanum) to the end of a piece of ammunition.
-This increases the itemís range to that of your weaponís normal range and allows you to roll as though it were a ranged attack with which you are proficient, though it only deals the damage and effects of the item, not the ammunition utilized.
+Additionally, you can use a bonus action to affix an item of Tiny size that weighs 3 pounds or less and can be used as an improvised weapon (such as an acid vial, alchemist√≠s fire, or unstable arcanum) to the end of a piece of ammunition.
+This increases the item√≠s range to that of your weapon√≠s normal range and allows you to roll as though it were a ranged attack with which you are proficient, though it only deals the damage and effects of the item, not the ammunition utilized.

 #### Simple Trick Arrows

 Beginning at 7th level, at the end of each short rest, you can craft a number of trick arrows equal to your proficiency bonus, each costing 1 gold worth of raw materials, as well as an equal amount of ammunition (augmented arrows cannot be used for this purpose).
 When you craft each trick arrow, choose acid, cold, fire, lightning, or thunder.
 On a successful hit, a trick arrow deals 1d8 damage of the chosen type (which counts as magical for the purposes of overcoming resistance and immunity) in addition to that of the ammunition.

-Due to their bulky nature, you can only use one trick arrow per Attack action (though you can still make your remaining shots with normal ammunition) and can only hit targets within your weaponís normal range.
+Due to their bulky nature, you can only use one trick arrow per Attack action (though you can still make your remaining shots with normal ammunition) and can only hit targets within your weapon√≠s normal range.
 Additionally, the materials of a trick arrow are unstable and lose their efficacy when you next take a short rest, though the

 materials can be repurposed for a new trick arrow.